jboyle1/race-day/README.md

 ### https://jboyle1.github.io/race-day/

-## Magic Eight Ball Application
+## Race Day Application

 ### Description

 In this project I will follow Codecademy's tutorial and write a program that will register runners for the race and give them instructions on race day.
-I will then create the rest of the Javascript interactivity (with query selectiors), HTML and styling myself to develop it into a fully functioning application.
+I will then create the rest of the Javascript interactivity (with query selectors), HTML and styling myself to develop it into a fully functioning application.

 ### How it works